bozanomer/US-Domestic-Airline-Flights-Performance/README.md

 1. Yearly Airline Performance Report

-I am goin to choose year as 2019:
+I am going to choose year as 2019:
 -   Number of flights flying from each state using choropleth map.

 ![alt text](https://github.com/bozanomer/US-Domestic-Airline-Flights-Performance/blob/main/Visualizations/Choloromap.PNG)

+In choloroplethmap,  number of flights flying from each state can be seen.
+Thanks to hover in the dash, it can also be seen which state has how many per each airline flights.